genos186/Restaurant-Searching-App/README.md

 The application searches for restaurants within 5km radius, based on dish or type of cuisine.
 And returns all the restaurants based on their pricing (low,medium & high).

-Under Food/Src folder all the necessary files are situated.
+Under Food/Src folder source code is situated.